open-feature/go-sdk-contrib/providers/flagsmith/README.md

 We initialize the Flagsmith provider with the client and an optional configuration option, and set the provider(`of.SetProvider()`)

 ### Options
-- WithUsingBooleanConfigValue: Determines whether to resolve a feature value as a boolean or use the isFeatureEnabled as the flag itself. i.e: if the flag is enabled, the value will be true, otherwise it will be false
+- `WithUsingBooleanConfigValue`: Determines whether to resolve a feature value as a boolean or use the isFeatureEnabled as the flag itself. i.e: if the flag is enabled, the value will be true, otherwise it will be false